ulfhaga/dockerAlpineBuildPackageMavenPlugin/README.md

 To access the files in source, use the varible $pkgdir".

 ## Test to install an alpine package

+The created package file name is mypackage-1.0.apk in this example.

     docker run --name alpine -dit alpine sh
     docker cp sample/target/mypackage-1.0.apk alpine:/